hlf20010508/telegram-onedrive/README.md

 ## Preparation
 1. Open `docker-compose.yml` and edit the environment config.
 2. `server_uri` is your domain.
-You need to specify a port, like `https://example.com:8080`, or `https://127.0.0.1:8080` if you don't have a web server.
+You must specify a port (unless you're using a reverse proxy), like `https://example.com:8080`, or `https://127.0.0.1:8080` if you don't have a web server.
 Protocol must be "https", not "http".
     - The self-signed ssl keys may be expired, you can remind me for an update.
     - Some web browser may prevent you from visiting this url because of ssl mismatch.
 Try using [Chromium](https://download-chromium.appspot.com).
     - If you want to specify your own ssl keys, especially if you have your own site, or the self-signed ssl keys have expired, you can import your ssl keys like this: